Control#

 • break – Exits a repeat, forever, repeat until, or while loop immediately.

-• stop project – Ends the execution of the project.
+• stop project – Ends the project.

 wait#

-The wait block pauses for a specific amount of time before moving to the next block.
+The wait stack block pauses blocks from running for a specific amount of time before moving to the next block.

 wait stack block#